Fox787/WordMatch_Trie/README.md

 Sepreatly the output of All words in the structure matching a wildcard pattern "?" = any single character.
-"*" = any number of characters including.
+"*" = any number of characters including an Empty character.

 A Trie was the Chosen implementation of the word structure given it's a tree based structure that is specific for characters